-Mr Stewart is an academic surgeon at the University of Cambridge, with a focus on developing and promoting surgery related clinical trials and translational research.
-As a University Lecturer in Urological Surgery, Grant has a specific interest in optimising management of patients with initially localised renal cancer, an area of great need within the disease.
-In order to make practice changing developments in this area Mr Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
-To deliver on the above goals, Grant coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
-His research metrics are: £43 million research grant/clinical trial income and 124 peer reviewed publications.
+Professor Stewart is an academic surgeon at the University of Cambridge, with a focus on developing and promoting surgery related clinical trials and translational research.
+Grant has a specific interest in optimising management of patients with initially localised renal cancer, an area of great need within the disease.
+In order to make practice changing developments in this area Professor Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
+To deliver on the above goals, Grant coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of over 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
+His research metrics are: £52 million research grant/clinical trial income and 147 peer reviewed publications.

 Professor Stewart took up the Professorship in Surgical Oncology in 2020 having moved to Cambridge in October 2015 from a post as Senior Lecturer in Urological Surgery at the University of Edinburgh where he led the Edinburgh Urological Cancer Group.
 Grant developed and co-directs the Scottish Collaboration On Translational Research into Renal Cell Cancer (SCOTRRCC), a Scotland-wide kidney cancer biorepository of 1200 patients with high quality clinical data linkage.

-Mr Stewart chairs the Renal Cancer Surgical Subgroup of the National Cancer Research Institute Bladder and Renal Cancer Clinical Studies Group, Co-Chair of the Renal Cross Channel Group, sits on the Medical Advisory Board for Cambridge Medical Robotics, is Chair of the Scientific and Education Committee of The Urology Foundation, is a member of the Clinical Expert Review Panel of Cancer Research UK and is CI/PI for several renal cancer clinical trials.
+Professor Stewart chairs the Renal Cancer Surgical Subgroup of the National Cancer Research Institute Bladder and Renal Cancer Clinical Studies Group, Co-Chair of the Renal Cross Channel Group, sits on the Medical Advisory Board for CMR Surgical, is Chair of the Scientific and Education Committee of The Urology Foundation, is a member of the Clinical Expert Review Panel of Cancer Research UK and is CI/PI for several renal cancer clinical trials.
 Grant is Programme Director of the University of Edinburgh, Urology ChM.

 kidney cancer; renal cell cancer; RCC; adjuvant; neoadjuvant; window-of-opportunity; clinical trials; heterogeneity; localised disease; minimal residual disease